ThirVondukr/passlib/docs/password_hash_api.rst

 .. attribute:: PasswordHash.context_kwds

-    Tuple listing the keywords supported by :meth:`~PasswordHash.encrypt`, :meth:`~PasswordHash.verify`, and :meth:`~PasswordHash.genhash` affect the hash, but are not encoded within it, and thus must be provided each time the hash is calculated.
+    Tuple listing the keywords supported by :meth:`~PasswordHash.hash`, :meth:`~PasswordHash.verify`, and :meth:`~PasswordHash.genhash` affect the hash, but are not encoded within it, and thus must be provided each time the hash is calculated.